monil-patel/mcp-client-ext/README.md

    - The extension includes a command `mcp-client-ext.getWeatherAlerts` that allows users to fetch weather alerts for a specific state.
    - Users can input the state name, and the extension connects to an MCP server to retrieve weather alerts.
    - The results are formatted into a user-friendly Markdown file and displayed in a preview editor within VS Code.
+   - Powered by Model Context Protocol (MCP) for reliable server communication.

 ## How It Works